CGnTLab/RaSPr/README.md

 - Classifies each row into **High** or **Low** risk groups based on a customizable cutoff.
 - Command-line interface for ease of automation.
 - Optional CSV output with scores and risk group included.
-- Integrated into web-platform **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** for GUI based implementation.
+- Seamlessly integrated into the **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** web platform for GUI-based execution.
-- Run this code only for multiple samples together, for single sample use our **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** platform.
+- Recommended: Use command-line version for batch analysis; use **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** for single-sample predictions.

 ---
 ## Dependencies